Diivix/compendium/README.md

 ## What I was doing

-1. Create the full character page.
+1. Create an edit character page, with its own route.
-2. The create character form should redirect to the newly created characters page.
+2. Full characters to be stored in the redux state.
+3. Edit character page to get the character from the redux store, if not available load from server.
-3. Add an edit character function to the character page.
+4. Add an edit character function to the character page.
-4. Add a delete character component.
+5. Add a delete character component.

 ## Tutorials